What do we know about debugging? Most of us know it’s painful, stressful and takes up too much of our time when we just want to build things.

 We won’t be calling anyone stupid here at Undo, but we would challenge that it’s time to upgrade your method of debugging by half a century!

-Our clear call to debugging arms, to all software engineers out there is that if you’re in the business of finding and fixing bugs quickly and efficiently … it's all about time travel reverse debugging backward.
+Our clear call to arms to software engineers out there is: if you’re in the business of finding and fixing bugs quickly and efficiently … step back in your code execution to see what happened.